 Our main concern with this option is that it is using Wordpress.
 Wordpress websites need regular updating.
 In other words, you'll really need a IT professional to maintain your website for you unless you are very tech savvy.

 Wordpress + Sell Media Overall

-Wordpress seems to give the best result for your money, but setting up would take more time than using Smugmug.
+Wordpress seems to give the best result for your money, but setting up takes more time than using Smugmug.
 However, the theme Stock is surprisingly easy to setup.
 The main thing would be setting up the necessary plugins and the website maintenance.

-After tireless research for our photography freelance clients, we've come to the conclusion that Wordpress + Sell Media is usually the best choice for them.
-All of these options we have used are viable for photographers, and we have used these options, but for the best commercial success, we suggest Wordpress is the way to go for professional photographers with a lot of photos that need to be uploaded in bulk, along with a nice-looking blog to attract customers.
+All of these options we have used are viable for photographers, and we have used all these options, but for the best commercial success, we suggest Wordpress is the way to go for professional photographers with a lot of photos that need to be uploaded in bulk, along with a nice-looking blog to attract customers.
 Wordpress + Sell Media also gives the option of selling prints.

-Coming in a draw at 2nd place is Squarespace that trumps in terms of an easy-to-use, stylish platform for your website, blog and the occasional sale of photos.
-Smugmug also comes in 2nd, only because it's already setup to start selling photos bulk.
-In terms of the blog, and style it's not really a good option for getting many customers and may be a false economy to invest your time and money in.
+Smugmug comes in 3rd, because in terms of the blog, and style it's not really a good option for getting many customers and may be a false economy to invest your time and money into.